 - Prepare a 13" x 9" cookie sheet.
 Grease the pan then put a sheet of parchment paper on the bottom and then grease the top of the parchment paper.
 Can use cooking spray.

-- In a heavy saucepan combine the sugar, water and corn syrup and bring to a boil over medium heat.
+- In a medium-sized heavy saucepan combine the sugar, water, and corn syrup and bring to a boil over medium heat, stirring occasionally.
 Once this mixture boils cover and cook for 3 minutes.
+Always be mindful of working with this hot mixture.

 - Once the temperature is reached, turn off the heat, remove the thermometer (it will be very hot.)
 Add the cinnamon oil and red food coloring.
 Stir to combine.

-- Pour the hot syrup onto the cookie sheet and spread close to the edges.
-Allow to cool for 4 hours.
+- Pour the hot syrup onto the cookie sheet and spread close to the edges with a spoon.
+Allow the candy sheet to cool for 4 hours.

 - NOTE: the saucepan will be very hot.
 It is best to put the pan back on the stove burner to cool off.

-- Sprinkle the candy with powdered sugar then lay a piece of parchment on top, flip over, remove the wax paper and sprinkle with more powdered sugar.
+- Add the powdered sugar to a sifter or a small food strainer and sprinkle the candy with powdered sugar then lay a piece of parchment on top, flip over, remove the parchment paper and sprinkle with more powdered sugar.

-- With a heavy spoon, hit the candy to break into small pieces.
-Store in an airtight container.
+- With a heavy spoon or a small mallet, hit the candy to break into small bite-sized pieces.
+Store the broken candy in an airtight container or you can keep the candy in a zip lock bag.

 Alternative for sprinkling with powdered sugar